-The key aim is to help organizations assess the likelihood and consequence of hazards that can arise from the integration of autonomous software into road vehicles.
+The key aim is to help organizations assess the likelihood and consequence of hazards that can arise from the use of AI in safety-critical systems.
 These include issues associated with testing and debugging, especially from the risk exposure associated with mass-market products.
-For more on this you might look at the previous recalls of conventional vehicles in response to software concerns.
-You must consider at least one third party hazard; this is covered in the second lecture of the course.
-The specific focus must be on helping managers mitigate those risks by appropriate planning before the vehicle is operated outside of a lab.
+They also include the problems of interaction between the software, the processes under control and the environment in which it operates.
+The specific focus must be on helping mitigate those risks by appropriate planning before a system goes live.

 You may choose to develop electronic tools that support the application of your technique using any programming methodology.
 The implementation of the tool could rely on simple web pages generated using HTML, PHP or any other associated technology.
 Your design may be realized using conventional programming languages or you could simply rely on paper-based support.
-However, the marking scheme will take into account both the strengths of the design for the risk assessment technique and the effectiveness of an implementation in terms of the support that they offer to the potential end users.
+However, the marking scheme will take into account both the strengths of the design for the risk assessment technique and the effectiveness of an implementation in terms of the support that they offer to the potential end users of AI technologies.